Waleed18574/PythonPortfolio/Business_Data_Analytics_Projects/Project_1_Parch_and_Posey_Exporatory_Data_Analysis/readme.md

 ## Executive Summary
 In the first part of this project, I used a combination of libraries including #pandas, #matplotlib, #seabron, #folium, #geocoder, #geopy and #plotly.
 The visuals plotted using folium and ploty are interactive.
-I divided this project into 2 stages.
+I divided this part into 2 stages.
 In the first stage, I defined the #problem_statement, collected, cleaned and organized data.
 Then, I performed a general EDA on the categorical and numeric columns to get to know the data.
 In the second stage, I answered specific hypothetical business questions from the departments of HR, Finance and Sales and Marketing.
 Here some of the visuals used in the first part of this project:
 \